spawnmarvel/linux-and-azure/README.md

 ## List of Basic Commands Linux

-You've provided a great start for a Linux command reference!
-I've gone through it and made some corrections, clarifications, and further organized the commands into logical categories.
+Okay, I've added `ip a` and `systemctl` to the table, placing them in their respective categories.

-Here's the refined and corrected table:
+Here's the updated and corrected table:

 ---